History of Pomerania (1945–present): Removal of German population and heritage

 The Recovered Territories after the assignment to Poland still hosted a substantial ethnic German population.
 This had to be changed quickly, as the territories' legal status was uncertain at the end of the war, and left room for different interpretations even after the Potsdam Agreement.
 The Polish administration set up a "Ministry for the Recovered Territories", headed by communist prime minister Władysław Gomułka.
 A "Bureau for Repatriation" was to supervise and organize the expulsions and resettlements.

 The expulsion of the remaining Germans in the first post-war years presaged a broader campaign to remove the footprints of centuries of German history and culture.
-All German place names were replaced with Polish or Polonized medieval Slavic ones.
+All German place names were replaced with historical Polish or Polonized medieval Slavic ones.
 If no Slavic name existed, then either the German name was translated or Polish assigned.
 The German language was banned, and many German monuments, graveyards, buildings etc. were demolished.
 Objects of art were moved to other parts of the country.
 Since Poles were predominantly Roman Catholic most Protestant churches were converted into Catholic ones.
 Official communist propaganda spread all-round anti-German sentiment, which was shared by many of the opposition as well as many in the Catholic Church.

 A Polish law of May 1945 declared German property "abandoned".
 Only a decision of March 1946 declared it "state property" and prohibited further removal by the public.
 Many institutions in Central Poland ordered art, furniture, machines, bureau equipment, cars and construction material from the regional authorities.
 Over years, bricks were sent to Warsaw.